Want the perfect workout program?

 Or, if you're in it for a big, broad back, you can pair the chin up and lateral raise together in a superset, starting with the chin up and moving into the lateral raise.

-The best shoulder and back exercises are compound ones that target both muscle groups and involve large movements and ranges of motion.
-Following this technique, you'll add size and strength while improving their function and performance.
+The best exercises for a shoulder and back workout are compound ones that target both muscle groups and involve large movements and ranges of motion.
+These types of exercises enable you to add size and strength while improving their function and performance.

-Pull-ups (and chin-ups) are the ultimate vertical pulling exercise.
+Pull-ups (and chin-ups) are the ultimate vertical pulling exercise and essential for shoulders and back workouts.
 Targeting your lats, teres major, traps, pectoralis major, biceps, forearms, and abs, they are the best performance indicators of your relative body strength.

 If you are looking for lat exercises that build wings, this is the move for you.
 To improve your strength, aim for 3 to 6 reps.
 If you're aiming for hypertrophy, target between 8 and 12.